ALTON

-Alton originated as a river town in 1817-18 and, predictably, was a commercial center because of its location on the Mississippi River at the confluence of the Illinois and Missouri Rivers.
+Alton originated as a river town in 1817-1818 and, predictably, was a commercial center because of its location on the Mississippi River at the confluence of the Illinois and Missouri Rivers.
 Moreover, it is effectively at the geographic center of the Mississippi River, between the Minnesota headwaters and the mouth near New Orleans.

-It takes little imagination to envision commercial shipping on the river in Alton’s heyday.
+It takes little imagination to envision commercial shipping on the river in Alton’s 19th century heyday.
 Indeed, in the 1830s Alton was the largest city in Illinois.
 In addition to freight, steamboats carried passengers.
 One easily recalls Mark Twain’s Life on the Mississippi and Edna Ferber’s Showboat.

-Alton was overtaken by St. Louis.
-Nevertheless, Alton prospered as hundreds of steamboats traveled the Mississippi.
-For decades rivers were faster and more efficient than railroads for bulk cargo (and for soldiers during the Civil War).
-But in the latter part of the 19thcentury railroads surpassed the steamers.
-These railroads further supported Alton’s industrialization.
-Over the later 19thcentury and into the 20thcentury Alton’s commerce included grain storage and transport, brick production, steel manufacturing, glass bottling and cardboard box manufacture.
+Over the later 19th century and into the 20th century Alton’s commerce included grain storage and transport, brick production, steel manufacturing, glass bottling and cardboard box manufacture.
 Evidence of some of this vibrant economy can still be seen in the many brick-paved streets of Alton and the gigantic Ardent Mills grain silos along the waterfront, which are the most iconic landmark of the city.
-(That relationship to the Mississippi River was severely challenged during the June 2019 flood, one of many such dramatic events).Moreover, Alton’s vibrant commercial economy created immense wealth for many inhabitants, as seen in the beautiful Federal, Italianate, Queen Anne and Victorian homes on steep streets that rise up from the river.
+(That relationship to the Mississippi River was severely challenged during the June 2019 flood, one of many such dramatic events).

-Elijah Lovejoy is one of the most famed abolitionists in the Alton area for his persistent, but ultimately fatal, efforts in the anti-slavery movement.
+Elijah Lovejoy was the most famed abolitionists in the Alton area for his persistent, but ultimately fatal, efforts in the anti-slavery movement.
 Lovejoy was publishing anti-slavery treatises in St. Louis but was forced across the river in 1836 because of his abolitionist work.
 He re-settled in Alton to set up his newspaper, the Alton Observer.
 His printing press was almost immediately thrown into the river by a pro-slavery mob, as were his second and third presses.

 Lovejoy persisted.
 But on the night of November 7, 1837 a pro-slavery mob descended on the warehouse where Lovejoy and his supporters were protecting the fourth press.
-Lovejoy was fatally shot by one of them and the mob threw the press into the Mississippi.
-Lovejoy is widely regarded as the first martyr of the abolition movement.
-He is simultaneously a hero of the concept of a free press.
+Lovejoy was fatally shot by one of them and the mob threw the press into the Mississippi River.

 Lovejoy’s printing press was discovered in and recovered from the Mississippi River in 1915 by personnel from the Sparks Milling Company, now the site of Ardent Mills.
 It had pride of place in the offices of the Alton Telegraph for eighty years before being donated to the Hayner Public Library in 2018 where it stands today inside the entrance (401 State Street).
-Please watch this video that includes an actor portraying Elijah Lovejoy:
+Please watch this video that includes an actor portraying Elijah Lovejoy: CLICK HERE.

 In 1897 a grand monument to Elijah Lovejoy was erected at the top of a hill (Fifth Street and Monument Avenue – today, the summit of the Alton National Cemetery), with a commanding view of the Mississippi River.
 It is comprised of a 93-ft tall column surmounted by a 17-ft tall winged Figure of Victory.
 Three statements made by Lovejoy were placed as inscriptions at the base of the column and express Lovejoy’s understanding of his action: